jendave/token-note-hover/README.md

 ## Features and Notes

 The `Token Note Hover` module displays the note of a hovered-over token.
+Links, images and scrolling in the tooltip are supported.

+The note will note display if the token is being dragged.

-*The module currently only supports Ironsworn and Ironsworn: Starforged.*
+*The module currently only supports [D&D 5E](https://foundryvtt.com/packages/dnd5e) and [Ironsworn/Starforged](https://foundryvtt.com/packages/foundry-ironsworn).*

 It provides some customization options in the settings:

-* Tooltip themes
+* Tooltip themes (Ironsworn/Starforged only)
 * Placement, display delay, display window size and font size customization
 * Show/hide note images for tooltip display
 * Can require minimum ownership level on notes for display